zero-to-mastery/resources/CONTRIBUTING.md

     [mmtuts](https://www.youtube.com/user/TheCharmefis/featured): **_mmtuts_** (a.k.a MultiMedia Tutorials) aims to provide tutorials spanning the gamut of programming, video editing/production, animation, and graphic design.
     ```

-4. If you want to create a new category for your resources, kindly [**open an issue**](https://github.com/zero-to-mastery/resources/issues) to let project maintainers know of this new category before creating one.
+4. If you want to create a new category for your resources, kindly [**open an issue**](https://github.com/zero-to-mastery/resources/issues) to let the project maintainers know of this new category before creating one.

-5. Open a [**pull request**](https://yangsu.github.io/pull-request-tutorial/), with short descriptive `branch name` and `commit messages`
+5. Open a [**pull request**](https://yangsu.github.io/pull-request-tutorial/), with a short descriptive `branch name` and `commit messages`

 ## Submitting a Fix
-If ever noticed a bug or anything worth fixing, feel free to [**open an issue**](https://github.com/zero-to-mastery/resources/issues) describing the bug, steps to replicate it and screenshots if possible.
+If you ever noticed a bug or anything worth fixing, feel free to [**open an issue**](https://github.com/zero-to-mastery/resources/issues) with enough details of the bug, steps to replicate it and screenshots if possible.

 ## Proposing New Features

 Have some new exciting features you'd like to add?
-Let our maintainers know first; [**open an issue**](https://github.com/zero-to-mastery/resources/issues) describing this new feature and why you think it should be included!
+Let our maintainers know first. [**Open an issue**](https://github.com/zero-to-mastery/resources/issues) describing this new feature and why you think it should be included!

 ## Helpful Resources